The expression opium weights has only recently been coined but has been very quickly accepted.

 When the British occupied Burma in 1885, they introduced round and flat iron weights and from that time officially no more bronze weights were cast.

 Unofficially, the production of animal-shaped brass weights was continued and this even survived into the 20th century.

 Because of their popularity with tourists, fakes and reproductions of opium weights are now widely seen in many shops.

-The opium weights that we sell are 100% original and no recent copies.
+The opium weights that we buy and sell are 100% original and no recent copies.